EPPlusSoftware/EPPlus/docs/articles/breakingchanges.md

 * Removed unused class ParsingScope and ParsingScopes.
 * Removed unused interface IParsingLifetimeEventHandler and implemetation.
 * Removed implementation of IParsingLifetimeEventHandler.ParsingCompleted in the ParsingContext class.

+### Breaking change from EPPlus 7.5.2
+Renaming worksheet's will now change the formula correctly to include single quotes for the worksheet name if necessary.